 It can be very difficult for borrowers with poor credit to take out a conventional mortgage.
 If your credit score is low due to financial mistakes in your past, then Carrington Mortgage Services may be a suitable option for you.

 PennyMac is based in California and does have some brick-and-mortar locations, but the company is known for its superior online services.
 The company is considered one of the top five mortgage lenders in the U.S.

 How do FHA loans work?

 Understanding FHA loans can help you buy a home that you can afford.
 Here’s what you need to know about getting an FHA loan and the best FHA lenders.

-The FHA loan program is a guarantee program through the federal government.
+FHA loans are backed and guaranteed by the federal government.
 The government doesn’t actually make the loans, though.
-Instead, loans are actually originated by individual lenders who are approved by the government.
-The Federal Housing Administration backs the loans so lenders feel more comfortable with borrowers that might seem to present something of a higher risk.
+Instead, FHA loans are actually originated by individual FHA loan lenders who are approved by the government.
+The Federal Housing Administration backs the loans, so lenders feel more comfortable with borrowers that might seem to present something of a higher risk.

 With an FHA loan, you can put down as little as 3.5% for a down payment if you have a minimum credit score of 580.
 Additionally, there are FHA loans available for those with even lower credit scores, as long as they put down 10% of the purchase price.